Jan Mosdorf: Biography

 In late 1939, after the Polish September Campaign, he returned to the underground National Party.
-He was one of leaders of the party, and he helped with the creation of the anti-Nazi paramilitary units known as Narodowa Organizacja Wojskowa.
+He was one of the leaders of the party, and he helped with the creation of the anti-Nazi paramilitary units known as Narodowa Organizacja Wojskowa.
 In July 1940, Mosdorf was arrested and placed in Gestapo's infamous Pawiak prison.
 On 6 January 1941, he was sent to Auschwitz.
 While there, Mosdorf met his friend from ONR, Bolesław Świderski, whose support was crucial.

 Until then, Mosdorf had regarded Jews as enemies of Poland and the Polish nation.
 After surviving typhus, however, he changed his attitudes.

 Professor Irina Livezeanu from University of Pittsburgh wrote: "Mosdorf did everything in his power to help the Jews in the Auschwitz camp, and he died together with the Jews."

 On 25 September 1943, Mosdorf was placed in the Pavilion XI, and on 11 October he was executed with a group of other inmates.
-His symbolic tomb is located at the Powązkowski Cemetery in Warsaw.
+His cenotaph is located at the Powązkowski Cemetery in Warsaw.